Soybean: Is the downtrend may be expected to continue?

 Downtrend scenario

-The downtrend may be expected to continue, while market is trading below resistance level 1455, which will be followed by reaching support level 1421 and 1383.
+The downtrend may be expected to continue, while market is trading below resistance level 1455, which will be followed by reaching support level 1383 and if it keeps on moving down below that level, we may expect the market to reach support level 1350.

 Monthly forecast, April 2023